I have been where you sit now. Many times.

 I’m here to help in two ways:

 First, I’m going to give you my secret, step-by-step method to complete a business writing project.
-In this free eBook, “25 Ways to Conquer Your Next Business Writing Project” I describe in simple terms how to get moving.
+In this free eBook, “with 25 specific tactics to help you move forward” I describe in simple terms how to get moving.
 Submit the form below to download the PDF.
 Soon after, you should be putting one keystroke after the other.
 You’ll be on your way.

 I can collaborate with you.
 This is what I do.
 But it’s totally optional.
 If you have interest, we can chat about your task.
 You can send that batch of slides, notes, specs, or ideas and we can just start rolling.
 If for some reason your topic is not in my wheelhouse, I won’t waste your time.
 I’ll offer you advice and perhaps a referral.
 But, we’ll get you moving in the right direction.